fbreitwieser/bamcov/README.md

 Quick visualization of sequence coverage and alignment.
 This tool is based on [htslib](https://github.com/samtools/htslib) and may be integrated in [samtools](https://github.com/samtools/samtools) ([PR #992](https://github.com/samtools/samtools/pull/992)).

 This repo is for testing new code prior to submitting it to samtools.

 ## Installation
+Prerequisites:
+ - htslib
 ```
 git clone https://github.com/fbreitwieser/bamcov
 make